zbtolon/get-support/status-bps.md

 # Best practices for monitoring status
 {: #best-practices}

-To stay informed and plan accordingly, use the following best practices for monitoring the status of {{site.data.keyword.Bluemix}}.
+To create a plan and stay informed, use the following best practices for monitoring the status of {{site.data.keyword.Bluemix}}.
 {: shortdesc}

 ## Check for upcoming maintenance windows